This article is the second part of Pulling it All Together: Expressive Lines, Shapes, and Forms blog.

 Circles are considered either man-made or organic.
 According to artist Wassily Kandinsky, the circle is the only shape that falls into both categories.

 So how can you tell which type of circle is organic or man-made?
-Paying attention to how the work is created is essential.
+By paying attention to how the work was created.

-Look at the two pieces below and consider about how each piece was created.
+Look at the two pieces below and consider how each piece was created.

 Seven Circles, 1926 by Wassily Kandinsky